 Did the Buddha's method of letting-go consist of faith: blind, and grasping, and rigid?
 No, it did not.

 Was the Buddha's method of letting-go comprised of pseudo-intellectual skullduggery?
-No, not even a little bit.
+No, not at all.

 The Buddha's method of letting-go was predicated upon marrying the two truths with the two breaths.